What is a "rate lock period"?

 Locking in your Interest Rate

-A rate "lock" or "commitment" is a lender's promise to hold a particular interest rate and a specific number of points for you for a certain period of time while your application is processed.
-This ensures that your interest rate will not rise during the application process.
+A rate "lock" or "commitment" is a promise from the lender to set a certain interest rate and a particular number of points for you for a specified period of time during your application process.
+This protects you from getting through your entire application process and discovering at the end that your interest rate has gotten higher.

 Do you have a question regarding a mortgage program?